sptrakesh/http-router/README.md

 * **CTOR** - Create an instance with the optional handlers to handle standard scenarios such as *Not Found (404)*, *Method Not Allowed (405)*, and *Internal Server Error (500)*.
+  * Use the **Builder** to specify the desired error handlers and initialise the router in a more convenient manner.
 * **add** - Use to add paths or parametrised paths to the router.
   * This is thread safe.
-Configuring routing should generally not need thread safety, but just in case route additions are set up lazily in a multi-threaded environment, a `std::mutex` is used to ensure thread safety.
+Configuring routing should generally not need thread safety, but just in case route additions are set up in parallel in a multi-threaded environment, a `std::mutex` is used to ensure thread safety.
+    * The general expectation (standard pattern when configuring routes) is that all the routes are configured before the server starts routing requests.
+    * Performing routing while additional routes are being added to the router could lead to undefined behaviour.
   * Duplicate routes will throw a [`spt::http::router::DuplicateRouteError`](src/error.h) exception.
   * Routes with invalid parameter will throw a [`spt::http::router::InvalidParameterError`](src/error.h) exception.
     * This is thrown if a parameter uses the `:<parameter>` form.